Tutorial 2

 Network definition

-to inject these directly into the network.
+Because our network is entirely feedforward, we can define it as a SequentialNetwork where each layer is automatically connected to the previous layer.
+As we have converted the MNIST dataset to spikes, we will use a SpikeInput to inject these directly into the network.
 For our hidden layer we are going to use standard Leaky integrate-and-fire neurons as this task does not require more computationally expensive adaptive LIF neurons.
 Finally, we are going to use a non-spiking output layer

 and read classifications out of this by determining the maximum of the summed membrane voltages of the output neurons.